semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 ### Are all findings in the scan unreachable vulnerabilities?

-By default, Semgrep Cloud Platform shows only [reachable](/docs/semgrep-supply-chain/glossary#reachability) vulnerabilities in the UI.
+By default, Semgrep AppSec Platform shows only [reachable](/docs/semgrep-supply-chain/glossary#reachability) vulnerabilities in the UI.

 To see all vulnerabilities, select all boxes under the "Exposure" filter.